dnasko/CASC/README.md

 [2] Installing CASC and its Dependencies
 ----------------------------------------

-Once you have downloaded the repository you should see two files and two directories:
+Once you have downloaded the repository you should see two files and three directories:

   * `CASC` the executable Perl script.